pcordes/par2-cleanhistory/README_FIRST.txt

 runtime library to avoid having to distribute the Visual C++ 2005's C runtime library.
 Please see the README_FIRST.txt in the Windows distribution for more information.

+To build this version, download the source tarball from the website and use the included vcproj with Visual C++ Express 2005.
+You will need to ensure that the include and library paths that point to the PSDK are *above* the ones that point to Visual C++'s folders so that the Microsoft C Runtime that is used to build the program are from the older version 7.1 library and not the version 8.0 library that comes with Visual C++ Express 2005.

+In order to get things to link, the project has been modified according to the instructions in the "Using VS2005 to ship legacy code for XP and Windows 2000.html" file which is located in the "Using VS2005 to ship legacy code for XP and Windows 2000" folder.
+You will also need to copy the CxxFrameHandler3_to_CxxFrameHandler.obj file to your par2cmdline-0.4-tbb-<version> folder.